fat-fuzzy/rocks/apps/doc/src/assets/usages/002+package-utilities.md

 ### Validation Functions

-This package allows you to generate validation functions for your data
+This package also allows you to generate validation functions for your data using JSON Schema

 1. define the data structure you want to validate using JSON Schema
 1. generate standalone code to validate data using the schema during runtime